Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Choice of the volume elements

-Such 'natural' choice of the VEs works well provided the density does not change too much within the kernel range, of the order of the smoothing length.
+which works well provided that the density does not change very much within the kernel range.
 Nevertheless, the density may appreciably be miscalculated in the presence of shocks and density discontinuities.
-In these cases, the partition of unit condition is not fully satisfied,
+In these cases, the partition of the unity condition is not fully satisfied:

 The errors in the normalization constraint would introduce a level of uncontrolled errors in the remaining SPH equations.
-To reduce the normalization errors the most obvious recipe is to renormalize the kernel itself,
+To reduce the normalization errors, the most obvious recipe is to renormalize the kernel itself:

-where $\rho^0_c = \sum_b m_b W_{cb}(h_c)$~is the standard density.
-A more clever, albeit more complex, variation of that scheme was developed by \citet{colagrossi03} within the MLS approach, which exactly reproduces the linear variation of a density field (for a review of these topics see \citet{gomez10}).
+where $\rho^0_c = \sum_b m_b W_{cb}(h_c)$ is the standard density.
+A more clever, albeit more complex, variation of that scheme was developed by \citet{colagrossi03} within the MLS approach, which exactly reproduces the linear variation of a density field (see \citet{gomez10} for a review of these topics).
 Nevertheless, none of those SPH schemes are totally compatible with the Lagrangian formulation of SPH.
-The Lagrangian formulation of the equations of movement has the advantage that the grad-h terms can be consistently incorporated to the scheme, so that complete preservation of mass, linear and angular momentum, energy, and entropy is guaranteed.
-Most MLS applications belong to the realm of computational fluid dynamics (CFD), which usually works with uncompressible or weakly-compressible fluids.
+The Lagrangian formulation of the equations of movement has the advantage that the grad-h terms can be consistently incorporated to the scheme, so that a complete preservation of mass, linear and angular momentum, energy, and entropy is guaranteed.
+Most MLS applications belong to the realm of computational fluid dynamics (CFD), which usually works with incompressible or weakly-compressible fluids.
 Having an almost constant density field for the entire simulation implies that the smoothing length also remains constant and the grad-h corrections are negligible (except at the boundaries, which are usually handled with special techniques).
-For that reason the MLS methods are mostly used in CFD simulations, but in the case of astrophysical scenarios, where density contrasts of orders of magnitude are not rare, the Lagrangian approach with a self-consistent treatment of the grad-h terms is preferable.
+For that reason, the MLS methods are mostly used in CFD simulations; however, in the case of astrophysical scenarios, where density contrasts of orders of magnitude are not rare, the Lagrangian approach with a self-consistent treatment of the grad-h terms is preferable.
 Nevertheless, due to its properties, we are convinced that the methods presented in this paper can be also of use for CFD simulations.